CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 We structured our chassis with three essential parts, each designed to provide both strength and modularity to the overall frame:

-**Main Base:** the central foundation that holds the motor driver, batteries, and wiring paths.
+- **Main Base:** the central foundation that supports the main driving axis, ensuring precise alignment, rigidity, and stability for the entire chassis.

-**Back Support**: provides mechanical rigidity and ensures structural stability when handling torque or collisions.
+- **Back Support**: provides mechanical rigidity and structural stability when handling torque or minor impacts.
+It connects the rear section of the chassis to the upper base and securely holds the drivetrain motor, maintaining alignment under load.

-**Standoff & Upper Base**: elevates the ESP32-CAM and sensors, optimizing field of view and cooling while keeping power and logic electronics separated.
+- **Upper Base:** holds the Raspberry Pi 5 and ESP32-CAM circuit, securing them in a stable and elevated position.
+It also locks the soldered board and supports the ultrasonic sensor mount, ensuring optimal positioning and cable organization.

+- **Standoff:** connects the upper base and the main base, maintaining structural spacing and alignment between both layers.
+It provides rigidity and prevents vibrations from transferring between mechanical and electronic components.

 Each element interlocks seamlessly, resulting in a lightweight yet durable frame.
 Cable management channels were integrated into the design to maintain a clean wiring layout and prevent interference with moving parts.
 The modular assembly also allows future versions to incorporate sensor mounts or additional mechanical features without redesigning the entire frame.